MichaelTrestman/kubes4noobs/tut.md

 Currently, the application is not exposed to the internet.
 Do this, we will have Kuberneteds create a load balancer with a public IP address to which we can make requests via a web browser or the `curl` command.
 However, first, we need to define a Kubernetes 'service' object to make our app backend routable to the load balancer.
-We will do this by applying the following manifest:d
+We will do this by applying the following manifest:

 ```yaml
 kind: Service